rowan-sl/dabus/README.md

 ## TODO's

-- [ ] figure out what the heck this standard is going to be
+- [x] figure out what the heck this standard is going to be
+- [ ] figure out the standard two electric bogaloo
-- [ ] deal with multiple handlers handling the same message type (in a better way than panicking)
+- [x] deal with multiple handlers handling the same message type (in a better way than panicking)
 - [ ] implement deregistering event handlers once [trait upcasting](https://github.com/rust-lang/rust/issues/65991) is implemented
 - [x] make BusEvent not store an option, and be consumed by the `is_into` and `into_raw` methods
 - [ ] **IMPORTANT**: make handler locating rely on the handlers type, not just if the type matches, so that some mismatch errors can never occur (possibly change so that it just checks return type instead?)